 The report raised concerns that reductions to household income for poorer children had led to an increase in crisis food bank provision, food poverty and fuel poverty.
 These measures compromised the right to food enshrined in article 11 of the ICESCR, so the Commissioner at the time took the view that children’s ICESCR rights had been violated.

 He also noted that the right to food was a major issue in Scotland and that food poverty was a serious problem for children.
 Low wages and welfare reform had exposed more and more people to food insecurity.
-Research on intra-household distribution had found that parents were being pushed into poverty to provide for their children, taking measures such as skimping on food so that others had enough to eat.
+Research on intra-household distribution – which people who live in a house have access to which resources – had found that parents were being pushed into poverty to provide for their children, taking measures such as skimping on food so that others had enough to eat.

 Household reliance on food banks had a disproportionate effect on children.
 Our report noted that a third of people depending on food banks were children, and that diet-related health inequalities greatly impact on child attainment and long-term quality of life.